 Indian culture is very diverse.

-From 22 languages and a variety of different beliefs, all the way to a multitude of cuisines – India really is a country that will leave you in disbelief.
+From 22 languages and a variety of different beliefs, all the way to a multitude of cuisines – India really is a country that leaves you in disbelief.

 India is the 2nd most populated country in the world.
 Currently situated with 1.281 billion people.
-To put its population into perspective, India is sitting 2nd on the leaderboard behind China, who has a population of 1.37 billion people.
+To put its population into perspective, India is sitting 2nd on the leaderboard behind China, which has a population of 1.37 billion people.

 Although there doesn’t seem to be much difference between totals, it’s important to remember that China is 3 times the size of India.
 There are 440 people per square mile in India and only 141 per square mile in China.

 So, as you can imagine, this country is pretty darn busy!

 India is a country dealing with the hands of poverty, meaning that every day, the average Indian works purely to survive.
 They work to feed their families and to have a roof over the head (but unfortunately not always).

 The monthly wage for the average working citizen in India is $295 a month.